NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 The product can be used for a long time as prevention and prophylaxis during treatment with non-steroidal anti-inflammatory drugs.

-7 reasons to take Refalgin / Refalgin for heartburn:
+7 reasons to take Refalgin for heartburn:

 - Long-acting: symptom control for more than 4 hours